Our Environmental Statement

 - Refillable glass bottles of tap water are provided in the guest rooms, avoiding the need for single use plastic bottles

 - Large bottles of refillable soap and shower gel are used to avoid waste

-- Use refillable containers for bathroom consumables including cotton buds and cotton wool balls
+- Use refillable containers for bathroom consumables including paper stem cotton buds and cotton wool balls

 - Large jar sewing kits are provided to encourage use only when required